concord-consortium/collaborative-learning/docs/image-map.md

 drawing-layer.tsx (old version) assumes the image has a width and height.
 MST will throw an error in this code if there is an error and an image is returned without width and height.
 FIXME: This issue should be fixed in the new version.

 drawing-tool/objects/image.tsx this handles the case when the map entry doesn't have a width or height.
 It only updates its own image object width and height if they are set.
 So otherwise the width and height of the saved entry should be used.

+# Update

+TODO:
+- x check that I can test image upload in the image tile
+- add new action to uploadFile, it should return the imageMapEntry as well as the promise
+- switch the image tile to use the new approach
+- look for cypress tests of the image tile

+Notes:
+There isn't a good approach for using the observer approach and also updating the contentUrl stored in model state.
+Since this contentUrl can change after the initial image load for example on a file upload or when accessing an old image that needs to migrated to the newer URL style.
+The drawing tool seems to ignore this all together.
+Other tiles wait for the entry to finish loading and then they update their URLs.

+Here are some options for this:
+- models support image map entries in places of URLs for their URLs.
+Then when they are serialized (getSnapshot) the URL, filename, and dimensions would be written out.
+This requires more refactoring since we can't put an image map entry in two trees at the same time.
+So if the entries were converted to basic MobX objects instead of MST objects this would work with a custom serializer.
+- a postSnapshot handler.
+The initial URL is left in the model until it is serialized.
+This handler would look up the entry given the stored url, and then write out the contentUrl.
+Downside of this is that that the conversion would have to happen each time, and if the object was never accessed by a component the image map might not have the updated contentURL, so getting this contentURL could slow down the serialization.
+Probably in this case we'd want to not trigger a image fetch.
+- the model has an action for updating the image, and this action adds a MobX `when` observer to monitor when the entry is ready.
+At that point it updates the stored URL.

+The first option might cause problems for undo redo, it would depend on what is stored when the image map entry is first set.
+The 2nd option might also have problems with undo redo.
+If the url put in the model is a blob URL and that is changed when the model is serialized, this blob URL would be stored in the undo history.
+So now when replaying the history in a new session this blob URL would be invalid.
+The 3rd option would cause an async undo/history action.
+We could use without undo, but that would cause the history to store the blob URL again.
+What we want is a flow.
+If it used a flow and waited for the `when` to finish (or we provided additional ways to add listeners to entries), then there would just be a single history entry that contained the final URL.
+So this 3rd option seems best.